-> It’s now earmarked for redevelopment, as Blackpool Town Centre undergoes a transformation.
+Blackpool Town Centre is undergoing a transformation.
 The old ABC site is part of the site of the phase 3 plans for the redevelopment of Talbot Gateway.
 It’s all explained in this video –

-> In the past it had been a music hall, a circus, theatre, cinema and nightclub.
+In the past it had been a music hall, a circus, theatre, cinema and nightclub.
 The Beatles had also famously played there in their early days.
 On 1 August 1965, Paul McCartney played “Yesterday” solo.

 Have a look into the history of this plot, and wonder what might have happened there in years gone by, next time you pass.

 In 2013, discussion was raging over what was to become of the Syndicate Nightclub in Blackpool.

 Local man Steve Foster delved into the past of the building, presenting this view from the people who were campaigning to save the building.
 Here’s the past and future according to Steve:

 In 1894 Blackpool was booming with visitors.
 At a cost of £30,000 (a lot of money back then) a new theatre was planned.
 John Dent Harker of Manchester designed it as a large Ballroom and Music hall.
 When complete it opened on 4th July 1895 as The Empire Theatre and Opera House.

 Many thanks to Visit Fylde Coast contributor Juliette Gregson for sharing this photo.
 She thinks it was the original building.
 Can anyone confirm that?